hotosm/raw-data-api/docs/src/installation/docker.md

 if you prefer configurations as env variables you can put them in `.env` and pass it to dockerfile or export them

 - Database configuration:
-  - To use the default database(with sample data) , Run docker compsoe and  update the `docker-compose-config.txt`
+  - To use the default database(with sample data) , Run docker compose and  update the `docker-compose-config.txt`

   - To use a local postgres (with postgis enabled) database, you can follow the instruction on how to set it up with raw data [here](./configurations.md). or export them as system env variables